bartaelterman/time-tracker/README.md

 - MongoDB
 - This repository and its requirements

-## Start
+## Start the services

-1. Start MongoDB server: `mongod --config /usr/local/etc/mongod.conf --replSet singleNodeRepl` (for demonstration purposes, I'm using a single node server here)
+1. Start the MongoDB server: `mongod --config /usr/local/etc/mongod.conf --replSet singleNodeRepl` (for demonstration purposes, I'm using a single node server here)
 2. Enable the MongoDB optlog:
 	a. `mongo`